Monica and Friends: Video games

-In the 1990s, three Monica video games were released by Tectoy for the Master System and Mega Drive), all of them are reworked versions of Wonder Boy games, with translated text and sprites replaced with characters from the comic.
+In the 1990s, Westone developed three Monica and Friends—based titles for Tectoy for the Master System and Mega Drive, modified from installments in Westone's Wonder Boy series.

 In the 1990s, MSP released three CD-ROMs with short stories complemented by minigames: Mônica Dentuça (1995), Cebolinha e Floquinho (1996) and A Roça do Chico Bento (1998).
 Two CDs for creating comic books with both Monica and Chuck Billy were also released.

 In September 2010, Tec Toy announced that they would produce an exclusive game for videogame console Zeebo Turma da Mônica - Vamos Brincar Nº1, but the game was canceled months later.
 The idea was to create a series of eight puzzle games, but due to the end of the island the project was canceled.

 In 2012, "Quero Ser da Turma da Mônica", a game where the user can create a digital avatar in the style of the characters, was released for iOS.
 In 2013 a game was released for iOS and Android called "Coelhadas da Mônica" (Bunny-Bashing Monica), a puzzle game like Angry Birds.
 And in 2014, the game "Jogo do Cascão" (The Smudge Game) was released as a 2D platform running game with multiple stages.

-Mônica Park
+In 2018, a tower defense game using 8-bit sprites was made by developer Mad Mimic entitled "Mônica e a Guarda dos Coelhos" and was released for PlayStation 4, Xbox One, Nintendo Switch and computer.
+In 2025, the game Minecraft received skins based on Monica and Friends.

+Theme park

-An amusement park themed with Mauricio de Souza's characters is located at the Eldorado Shopping in São Paulo.
+An amusement park themed with Mauricio de Sousa's characters is located at the Eldorado Shopping in São Paulo.
 It was opened in January 1993, and features a number of attractions, like the "Carrossel do Horácio" (Horacio's merry-go-round, a carousel featuring dinosaurs instead of horses), the 3-D cinema, and many more.
 The Parque da Mônica of Curitiba and of Rio de Janeiro were also created, in 1998 and 2001, respectively, but both were closed, in 2000 and 2005, respectively.
 Until the end of 2006, it had its own comic book, featuring adventures of Monica and her friends at the park.
 When Panini Comics started to publish Mauricio's works, this comic was replaced by Turma da Mônica (Monica and Friends).

 The park was removed from Eldorado Shopping Center on early 2010, when the space occupied by it was asked back by the shopping administrators.
 Mauricio de Sousa had already announced that the mall had requested the area back in July 2009.
 The administration of the Shopping said that the mall was seeking more up-to-date alternatives, which fall under consumers' expectations.